Get help today 888-685-5770 or sign up for 24/7 text support.

 Effects of Alcoholism on the Body

-Alcoholism and chronic heavy drinking are associated with many serious health problems.5 Below are some of the ways alcohol may affect the body:
+Alcoholism and chronic heavy drinking are associated with many serious health problems.5

 Psychological Effects of Alcohol

 When it comes to the brain, alcohol acts as a depressant to the CNS.
 However, it can have inconsistent effects, exciting users under some conditions and sedating users under other conditions.
 Excitement, typically at lower doses, may be due to alcohol suppressing the inhibitory parts of the brain.
-Functions such as breathing, speech, thought, memory, and movement can be impacted by consuming alcohol.
-Mental effects may include mood changes, decreased inhibitions, relaxation, impaired judgment, slowed reaction times, difficulty remembering, confusion, and loss of consciousness.3 Chronic use of alcohol can lead to changes in the brain, as described in previous sections.

 Finding Treatment for Alcohol Addiction